MileHacker Logo

 Natural Beauty

-While Rach Gia itself is flat, the scenic waterfront and nearby U Minh Thuong National Park showcase the The Delta of the mekong river's natural riverine beauty and abundant plant and animal life.
+While Rach Gia itself is flat, the scenic waterfront and nearby U Minh Thuong National Park showcase the Mekong Delta's natural riverine beauty and rich biodiversity.

 Final Tip for Sightseeing